 27. Snag crazy cheap flight to Europe with Etihad Airways.

 Brussels Airlines is a partner of Etihad Airways and offers insanely inexpensive flights to Europe.
 A round-trip flight from New York to Brussels, for example, will only cost you 36,625 miles in business class.
 You heard that right!
 As you can imagine, these deals are often difficult to find.
-If there is availability, this is a top of the line savings to
+If there is availability, this is a top of the line savings to check out.

 28. Travel with an infant on Etihad.